Appulize/GateGPT/README.md

 ---

+## Dashboard & OTP Tracking

+GateGPT serves an offline dashboard on port **3000** with a Bootstrap-based UI showing a unified delivery list (Expected Soon → Out For Delivery → Delivering → Delivered) and a live log that updates in real time.
+The WhatsApp QR login lives on its own tab, which remains accessible but the interface switches to Deliveries once the client is ready.
+A Settings tab lists all running configuration values with secrets redacted.

+- **Manual run (`node main.js`)** – open http://localhost:3000 in your browser.
+- **Home Assistant add-on** – click **OPEN WEB UI** on the add-on page (ingress) or open the sidebar entry.

+OTP messages matching `OTP_TRIGGER_KEYWORDS` are stored and associated with tracking numbers.
+When a courier requests a code, the bot can send the matching OTP automatically.

+---

 ## Usage Notes

 - Incoming courier messages will trigger a delayed GPT response after 10 seconds, unless you manually reply.